M-earnest/tutorial_jupyter_books/content/1_github/intro.md

-# Getting Started with GitHub
+# Getting Started With GitHub

 To publish your course/website, we will be relying on GitHub, a web-based platform that provides hosting and storage services for software and data.